Tar Heel Sports Network

 The Tar Heel Sports Network is a radio network in the United States dedicated to broadcasting live events and programming relating to North Carolina Tar Heels athletics.
 It is operated by Tar Heel Sports Properties, a property of LEARFIELD, which manages the multimedia rights for the University of North Carolina at Chapel Hill.
-The network's flagship station is WPTF in Raleigh, North Carolina.

-The network consists mainly of local radio affiliates within North Carolina, southern Virginia, and northern South Carolina, and also includes Sirius XM satellite radio, and streaming platforms including GoHeels.com, The Varsity Network and TuneIn.
+The network consists mainly of local radio affiliates within North Carolina, southern Virginia, and northern South Carolina, and also includes SiriusXM satellite radio, and streaming platforms including GoHeels.com, The Varsity Network and TuneIn.

-The network began in the early 1960s when WSOC in Charlotte made the first attempt to create a radio network for Tar Heel men's basketball outside the Triangle.
+The network's flagship stations are WPTF in Raleigh, North Carolina and WCHL in Chapel Hill, North Carolina.